 Just because a customer already has an iPhone with one carrier, doesn’t mean they won’t buy their next one from somewhere else.
 In order to keep current customers—and court potential ones—it’s best to use an omnichannel approach.
 In-store sales of each new release will be significant, but the customer path should start well before they ever step foot in the store.

-Using a customer relationship management (CRM) system can help target consumers on their preferred channels from pre-release until conversion.
+Using a cell phone store POS system and customer relationship management (CRM) system can help target consumers on their preferred channels from pre-release until conversion.
 A true omnichannel sales experience incorporates in-store, online, and cross-device purchasing options, and allows wireless retailers to capture the most sales possible.

 3. Use digital signage and touchscreens

 Wireless retailers should use visuals to their advantage.
 From website to TV commercials, advertisements to in-store signs, your marketing message should be aligned between platforms.
 There are so many features the iPhone 8, 8+, and X each offer.
 Digital signage enables you to advertise all these new features without taking up too much valuable in-store real estate.
 With this technology, you can switch between advertisements depending on the time of day, the busyness of the store, and other variables.